eflemist/dataengineering-capstone/README.md

  - aer_gblevent_load_stage
  - aer_gblevent_load_prd

- 1) First, trigger aer_gblevnt_staging_prep.
-Since this is a back fill process, you only need to unpause the dag in Airflow and it will start automatically
+ Step 1 - Trigger aer_gblevnt_staging_prep.
+Since this is a back fill process, you only need to unpause the dag in
+          Airflow and it will start automatically

- 2) Once aer_gblevnt_staging_prep dag is complete, manually start aer_gblevent_load_stage dag.
+ Step 2 - Once aer_gblevnt_staging_prep dag is complete, manually start aer_gblevent_load_stage dag.

- 3) Once aer_gblevent_load_stage dag is complete, manually start aer_gblevent_load_prd dag.
+ Step 3 - Once aer_gblevent_load_stage dag is complete, manually start aer_gblevent_load_prd dag.

  #### DAG Description
  - aer_gblevnt_staging_prep: this dag will use Spark to read and merge the source data (events, mentions, dimension lookups)